Analysis based on the Anthropic Economic Index (March 2026) and Environmental Justice literature.

 |---|---|---|

-| Electricity | 800,000+ MWh | Power for ~75,000 households |
+| Electricity | ~876,000 MWh | Power for ~75,000 households |

-| Land Use | 100 – 500 acres | Farmland or habitat, gone permanently |
+| Land Use | 200-500 acres | Often converted from farmland or open land |

 Procedural Justice

-Bullard's framework for environmental justice distinguishes between distributive questions (who bears costs, who gets benefits) and procedural ones (who gets a seat at the table when decisions are made).
+Bullard’s framework distinguishes between distributive questions (who bears costs, who gets benefits) and procedural ones (who gets a seat at the table when decisions are made).
 Most public attention to data center siting focuses on distributive outcomes after a facility is announced.
 By then, the procedural question has been answered.

 Rural planning boards typically do not have hydrology staff or environmental impact modeling capacity.
 When a developer representing a hyperscaler walks in with a 200-page feasibility study, the asymmetry is not between competing arguments but between technical capacity and its absence.
+The most consequential decisions have already been made before the first public meeting.

 The Aggregate Pattern